imarranz/data-science-workflow-management/book/050_data_adquisition_and_preparation.md

 To ensure robust and reliable metabolomic data analysis, several techniques are commonly applied during the data cleaning process:

-  1. **Missing Data Imputation**: Since metabolomic datasets may have missing values due to various reasons (e.g., analytical limitations, low abundance), imputation methods are employed to estimate and fill in the missing values, enabling the inclusion of complete data in subsequent analyses.
+  * **Missing Data Imputation**: Since metabolomic datasets may have missing values due to various reasons (e.g., analytical limitations, low abundance), imputation methods are employed to estimate and fill in the missing values, enabling the inclusion of complete data in subsequent analyses.

-  2. **Batch Effect Correction**: Batch effects, which arise from technical variations during sample processing, can obscure true biological signals in metabolomic data.
+  * **Batch Effect Correction**: Batch effects, which arise from technical variations during sample processing, can obscure true biological signals in metabolomic data.
 Various statistical methods, such as ComBat, remove or adjust for batch effects, allowing for accurate comparisons and identification of significant metabolites.

-  3. **Outlier Detection and Removal**: Outliers can arise from experimental errors or biological variations, potentially skewing statistical analyses.
+  * **Outlier Detection and Removal**: Outliers can arise from experimental errors or biological variations, potentially skewing statistical analyses.
 Robust outlier detection methods, such as median absolute deviation (MAD) or robust regression, are employed to identify and remove outliers, ensuring the integrity of the data.

-  4. **Normalization**: Normalization techniques, such as median scaling or probabilistic quotient normalization (PQN), are applied to adjust for systematic variations and ensure comparability between samples, enabling meaningful comparisons across different experimental conditions.
+  * **Normalization**: Normalization techniques, such as median scaling or probabilistic quotient normalization (PQN), are applied to adjust for systematic variations and ensure comparability between samples, enabling meaningful comparisons across different experimental conditions.

-  5. **Feature Selection**: In metabolomics, feature selection methods help identify the most relevant metabolites associated with the biological question under investigation.
+  * **Feature Selection**: In metabolomics, feature selection methods help identify the most relevant metabolites associated with the biological question under investigation.
 By reducing the dimensionality of the data, these techniques improve model interpretability and enhance the detection of meaningful metabolic patterns.

 Data cleaning in metabolomics is a rapidly evolving field, and several tools and algorithms have been developed to address these challenges.
 Notable software packages include XCMS, MetaboAnalyst, and MZmine, which offer comprehensive functionalities for data preprocessing, quality control, and data cleaning in metabolomics studies.

-To delve deeper into the topic of data cleaning in metabolomics, researchers can refer to the following references:

-  1. Smith CA, Want EJ, O'Maille G, et al. "XCMS: Processing Mass Spectrometry Data for Metabolite Profiling Using Nonlinear Peak Alignment, Matching, and Identification."
-Analytical Chemistry, vol. 78, no. 3, 2006, pp. 779-787.

-  2. Xia J, Sinelnikov IV, Han B, Wishart DS.
-"MetaboAnalyst 3.0—Making Metabolomics More Meaningful."
-Nucleic Acids Research, vol. 43, no. W1, 2015, pp. W251-W257.

-  3. Pluskal T, Castillo S, Villar-Briones A, Oresic M. "MZmine 2: Modular Framework for Processing, Visualizing, and Analyzing Mass Spectrometry-Based Molecular Profile Data."
-BMC Bioinformatics, vol. 11, no. 1, 2010, p.
-395.

-These references serve as valuable resources for further exploration of data cleaning techniques in the context of metabolomics research, providing researchers with comprehensive insights and practical guidance in handling and preparing metabolomic data for downstream analyses.

 ## Data Integration